architech-boards/hachiko-documentation/source/quick.rst

 * Then press *Finish*.

-* Use the drop-down menu now in the *Connection* field and pick the IP Address you entered earlier.
+* Use the drop-down menu now in the *Connection* field and pick up the IP Address you entered earlier.

-* Enter the absolute path on the target into which you want to deploy the application.
+* Enter the absolute path on the target into which you want to deploy the cross-compiled application.
 Use the *Browse* button near *Remote Absolute File Path for C/C++Application:* field.
 No password is needed.

 .. image:: _static/remotepath.png